Bias-Buccaneers/bb1-img-recognition/README.md

 ## Prizes

-The 3 models that score the highest according to our grading criteria (see below) get prizes.
+The 3 models that score the highest according to our grading criteria below get prizes.

 1st prize: USD 6,000

 2nd prize: USD 4,000

 3rd prize: USD 2,000

 But wait, there’s more!
 For overachievers, there is a second USD 4,000 extra credit prize for the entrant who creates the Best Unsupervised Model.

 ## Grading Criteria
 When you’re ready to submit, you can run the submission code that sends us your code and results.
 Your score is based on: